 SESSION I: WORKING WITH TIME SERIES IN STATA

 A quick introduction to Stata for time series data:

-Creating and formatting data variables using date and time functions and declaring datasets to be time-series
+Creating and formatting date variables using date and time functions and time-series declaration

 Graphical analysis of time series: